Non-dom tax changes: the FIG regime, CGT and income tax

 A claim for OWR can be made independently of any other claim under the FIG regime (ie in respect of other foreign income or gains).
 If an employee makes an OWR claim they will lose their entitlement to the income tax personal allowance and CGT annual exempt amount, as well as their ability to claim foreign income losses and capital losses in the tax year.

 Individuals who have claimed OWR in a tax year prior to 6 April 2025 but are ineligible for the new FIG regime (such as those who were not non-UK tax resident for 10 consecutive tax years before arriving in the UK) may continue to claim OWR for their first three years of UK tax residence.
-Individuals who are part-way through their OWR period on 6 April 2025 and are eligible for the FIG regime can claim OWR for a maximum of four years.
+Individuals who were part-way through their OWR period on 6 April 2025 and are eligible for the FIG regime can claim OWR for a maximum of four years.

 Changes to the definition of remittances

 Separate to the announcements regarding the end of the remittance basis, some changes were made to the definition of a remittance.
-These include changes to put recent case law decisions on a statutory footing, but also a significant change regarding the tax position of income or gains which are remitted to the UK more than one.
+These include changes to put recent case law decisions on a statutory footing, but also a significant change regarding the tax position of income or gains which are remitted to the UK more than once.
 Relief from taxation will now only be available for a second remittance if tax was paid on the first remittance.

 Next steps